practicalparticipation/standard/standard/docs/en/02_key_concepts/03_identifiers.md

 ## Local identifiers

-Local identifiers do not need to be globally unique, but they should be used consistently in each of the releases related to a given contracting process.
+<span class="lead">A single contracting process may result in multiple awards and contracts.
+In order to link together awards and contracts, and to support alternative serialisations of open contracting data, each tender, award and contract section of a release should have a locally unique identifier.</span>

+Unlike the OCID, which must be globally unique, the identifiers should be interpreted only in the scope of the contracting process they belong to.
+They must be used consistently across releases relating to the same contracting process.
+For example, if an award is labelled with an ID of ‘1’ in a release, any release that modifies this same award must also use ‘1’ as the ID.

+A second set of local identifiers, for items, milestones and documents need only be unique in the arrays in which the appear.

+### In detail

-### Release ID
+#### Release ID

 The release ID must be unique within the contracting process it is part of, **and** within any given data package it is part of.

 I.e. within any data package, or for any given ocid, there should be no two release IDs that refer to different releases.

-### Tender ID
+#### Tender ID

 The tender ID must be unique within the contracting process it is part of.

 I.e. for any given ocid, there should be no two tender IDs that refer to different tender sections.

-### Award ID
+#### Award ID

 The award ID must be unique within the contracting process it is part of.

 I.e. for any given ocid, there should be no two award IDs that refer to different awards.

-### Contract ID
+#### Contract ID

 The contract ID must be unique within the contracting process it is part of.